What does blockchain mean for the renewable energy sector?

 Should we accept blockchain-based solutions as a reliable method for energy tracking?

 Given properly calibrated and installed smart energy meters, blockchain could ensure the tracking of electricity in real time and avoid double counting.

 As of now, electricity can only officially be called renewable in Europe if accompanied by Guarantee of Origin (GO) certificates.
 GOs – for both normal renewable and EKOenergy certified renewable energy – are issued for every MWh, which can be prohibitive for small producers who may never generate this much electricity.
-Blockchain could open the door for these small-scale producers, as well as new market players such as aggregators to receive energy certificates.
+Blockchain could open the door for these small-scale producers, as well as new market players such as aggregators, to receive energy certificates.

-However, there needs be a way to make sure that installations that already have GO certificates do not use blockchain certificates to sell the “greenness” twice.
+However, there needs to be a way to make sure that installations that already have GO certificates do not use blockchain certificates to sell the “greenness” twice.
 If blockchain is accepted as a solution for energy tracking, it must be carefully monitored and strict criteria developed.

 So will we all live in a blockchained future?